malmossa/Rewind/README.md

-# JsSiteTemplate
+# Rewind
-This a Starter JS Template for All JavaScript projects
+A JavaScript challenge using arrays.
+A program the displays a string in reverse